North America ATLAS of Plucked Instruments

 jarana huasteca

-In the son huasteco music style from around Vera Cruz the trio plays besides the violin and the huapanguera guitar, this small size guitar : the jarana huasteca.
+In the son huasteco music style from around Vera Cruz a musical trio plays besides the violin and the huapanguera guitar, this small size guitar : the jarana huasteca.

 The jarana huasteca is made like a small guitar (about the size of a tenor ukulele), with a flat back, and quite deep.
-The bridge has usually some extension in the shape of cowhorns (like the huapanguera).
+The bridge (glued to the front) has usually some extension in the shape of cowhorns (like the huapanguera).
+The round open soundhole has often inlayed mother-of-pearl decoration.

-The fretboard is slightly raised above the front, and has metal frets.
-The fretboard usually stops at the body/neck join.
+The fretboard is almost flush with the front, and has metal frets.
+It usually stops at the body/neck join.
+The flat tuning head may have friction pegs from behind, or normal guitar-like machine tuners.

 This jarana has 5 nylon strings in the unusual tuning : g b d' f#' a' .